 If you look closely, you’ll notice that tiny roots grow from the crown, and they use those roots to latch onto trees or plants for survival.
 It’s pretty fascinating!

-There are hundreds of different varieties and they’re celebrated for their long, triangular foliage that grows outwards in a rosette-fashion and with new growth coming from the center, much like succulents.
+There are hundreds of different varieties and they’re celebrated for their long, triangular foliage and fuzzy leaves that grow outwards in a rosette fashion.
+New growth comes from the center, much like succulents and bromeliads.

-If you want to grow air plants successfully then providing them with the right amount of sunlight is critical; these plants may not need soil but they definitely need their share of light to stay alive.
+If you want to grow air plants successfully then providing them with the right amount of sunlight is critical; these plants may not need soil but they definitely need enough light to stay alive.

-In their natural habitat, air plants are shaded by larger plants and trees, so they’re not meant to live in direct sun.
-Instead, they prefer indirect sunlight.
+In their natural habitat, air plants are shaded by larger plants and trees; they’re not meant to live in direct sunlight!

-Like succulents, 6 hours of indirect sunlight is best.
+Like succulents, air plants need about 6 hours of indirect sunlight each day.

 Ideal Temperature for Air Plants